Award promoting the international mobility of young scientists

 Documents to be submitted

-Applications must be made in writing, using the form provided This should be sent electronically to the following email address: email@example.com
+The application must be made in writing using the application form, opens a file in a new window provided.
+This should be sent in electronic form to the following e-mail address: firstname.lastname@example.org

-Once the grant has been received, it must be used within 12 months for the planned travel.
-A final report should then be produced using the appropriate form and sent to firstname.lastname@example.org.
+After receiving the grant, it must be used for the intended trip within 12 months.
+A final report must then be submitted to email@example.com using the final report form, opens a file in a new window.
 There is no need to send individual receipts, but these should be retained in case of random checks.

 The panel awards grants based on the originality and innovative nature of the applications and the scientific quality and output.